Our Travelationship in Review: November 2015

 The Great

-The Danakil Depression, 4-day tour, was a highlight of the entire trip.
-Most visit for the Erta Ale Volcano, but we loved the colors and the vastness of Dallol – a photographer’s creative dream world.
+The Danakil Depression, a 4-day tour, was a highlight of the entire trip.
+Most visit the Erta Ale Volcano, but we loved the colors and the vastness of Dallol – a photographer’s creative dream world.

 Erta Ale Volcano, Ethiopia